worace/clarke-coin/iteration_1.markdown

 that the sender has authority to use those inputs
 2. All outputs must be assigned to valid addresses
 3. All inputs must still be available for spending

-### Transaction Outputs

-The system is designed around transferring currency in discrete chunks or allotments, called "outputs".
-To spend currency, a user really spends "outputs" of previous transactions by transferring them to a new address.

-We will sometimes use the term "input" to refer to the outputs that are going into a transaction, but remember that every transaction input is ultimately just an output of a previous transaction.

 #### Change